Screenwriter Vs Scriptwriter: What's the Difference?

 Career Prospects for Scriptwriting and Screenwriting

 Those interested in the field can simply show their screenplays to a manager or agency who can represent them and submit their work to a potential employer.
 He/she could work in an office, from home, in a movie studio, in a television studio, or on a movie set.
-A professional’s day-to-day activities may include coming up with themes and ideas, researching background material, developing believable plots and characters, laying out the screenplay to an agreed format, preparing short summaries of your ideas, selling your ideas or "pitching" to producers, receiving feedback on your work from producers or script editors, and rewriting the script before final submission.
-Candidates who are interested in this field can work for many other job profiles besides Screenwriter or script writer.
+A professional’s day-to-day activities may include coming up with themes and ideas, researching background material, developing believable plots and characters, laying out the screenplay to an agreed format, preparing short summaries of your ideas, selling your ideas or "pitching" to producers, receiving feedback on your work from producers or script editors, and rewriting the script before submitting it.
+Candidates who are interested in this field can work for many other job profiles besides a Screenwriter or script writer.
 The other career options are:

 Content Developer: Content developers write and edit online content for customers or companies on demand.
 These professionals are expected to have good knowledge of SEO.